particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-api-reference.md

 ---
-title: Monitor Edge firmware api reference
+title: Monitor Edge firmware API reference
 columns: two
 layout: commonTwo.hbs
-description: Monitor Edge firmware api reference
+description: Monitor Edge firmware API reference
 ---

 # {{title}}

 One difference between the Monitor One, Tracker One, and other Particle devices is that the Tracker One firmware can be used in three different ways: